Everything about fishing in Newfoundland

 From the days when whaling was still allowed, the - Fisheries Museum in Twillingate Newfoundland shows the impressive pine population of the whales with whale species filtering krill and plankton, the tiny sea creatures that feed them.
 It is hard to believe that the biggest sea creatures can survive on the smallest animals living in the sea.

-Funny plastic figures in the Fisheries Museum in Twillingate Newfoundland show how once the caught fish was laid out to dry - a laborious job, since the fish first had to be gutted and then filleted before being dried on wooden scaffolding in the sun.
+Funny plastic figures in the Fisheries Museum in Twillingate Newfoundland show how once the caught fish was laid out to dry - a laborious job, since the fish had to be gutted first and then filleted before being dried on wooden scaffolding in the sun.
 These fish drying plants must have an intense fragrance running for miles, as you can imagine.
 At that time there were no cooling systems.

 Another way to preserve the fish was to salt the fish fillets.
 David and his crew are happy to show this on request.
 There is a lot of interesting things to discover and learn in this varied fishing museum in Twillingate Newfoundland, which could hardly better present the history of the region, but also the humorous mentality of the Newfoundland.
 So our conclusion is: a visit to the "Prime Berth" museum is a must to get to Twillingate, Newfoundland.